avinash201199/profile-readme-templates/README.md

 * Star this repository
 * fork
-* Add links to your profile readme with screenshots.
+* Add links to your profile readme with screenshots(to take screenshot press window + shift + s , and paste below the profile readme link)
-* create pull request and wait for approval
+* create pull request and wait for approval.

 [Aleksey Voko](https://github.com/Aleksey-Voko/)<br>